New York, NY, United States

 Natan Dvir (b.
 1972, Nahariya) is an Israeli photographer who focuses on the human aspects of political, social and cultural issues.
 He received his MBA from Tel Aviv University and his MFA in Photography from the School of Visual Arts (NY), after which he became a faculty member at the International Center for Photography (ICP).
 Based in New York City he photographs around the world represented by Polaris Images photo agency and Anastasia Photo gallery.

-Natan’s work has been published by leading international magazines including The New York Times, Newsweek, Wall Street Journal, Stern, Focus, The Times, Daily Mail, Paris Match, Le Monde, and Le Figaro among others.
-His work has received recognition wining prizes around the world including the Picture of the Year (POYi), PDN Photo Annual, American Photography, International Photography Award (IPA), New York Photography Festival Award, Critical Mass top 50, Black & White Spider Award, and the Picture of the Year Award in the Israeli press.
+Natan’s work has been published by leading international magazines including National Geographic, The New York Times, Newsweek, Wall Street Journal, Der Spiegel, Stern, Focus, The Times, Daily Mail, Paris Match, Le Monde, and Le Figaro among others.
+His work has received recognition winning prizes around the world including the Picture of the Year (POYi), PDN Photo Annual, American Photography, International Photography Award (IPA), New York Photography Festival Award, Critical Mass top 50, and the Picture of the Year Award in Israel.

 - Breaking news